ayroblu/personal-website-second/notes/enggen403notes.md

     * Personal insights into starting up a business

 ### Lecture
-* What would the person reading your * want to see?
+* What would the person reading your business plan want to see?

 ### Q&A
 * Market Validation: do you have a solid plan from start to finish?